-the VFI readily admit that scientists are human and not perfect epistemic machines.
-What matters is that scientists explicitly strive for neutrality or impartiality in their explicit reasoning, as well as adopting individual and social practices that tend to minimize the role of nonepistemic values as (direct or indirect) justifying reasons.4 As an ideal, the VFI is insulated from crass ought-implies-can arguments.
-It does not matter whether it is achievable; it may still be worth pursuing (see Menon and Stegenga 2023).
+The VFI is a normative ideal, not a descriptive claim.
+It is meant to govern the kinds of considerations scientists should weigh in making and justifying their decisions, actions, and claims.
+Defenders of the VFI can and do acknowledge that values sometimes cause scientists to act or reason in certain ways, or that values often motivate the way that they pursue their work.
+Defenders of the VFI readily admit that scientists are human and not perfect epistemic machines.
+What matters is that scientists explicitly strive for neutrality or impartiality in their explicit reasoning, as well as adopting individual and social practices that tend to minimize the influence of nonepistemic values.2 As an ideal, the VFI is insulated from crass ought-implies-can arguments.
+It does not matter whether it is achievable; it may still be worth pursuing [see Menon and Stegenga, 2023].
 The question that concerns us here is whether scientists in practice ought to be guided by the VFI, whether they ought to take it as a regulative ideal of their activity, or whether they ought to strive towards value-freedom in some sense.